Title IX

 Further, in order to maintain compliance with Title IX, schools are required to respond to a sexual harassment complaint “without deliberate indifference”.
 A school is deliberately indifferent only if its response to sexual harassment is clearly unreasonable in light of the known circumstances.

-basis of sex that is one or more of the following types of
+Sexual harassment is now officially defined as behavior on the basis of sex that is one or more of the following types of behavior:

 -